Frequently Asked Questions for Spas

 - You should clean your hot tub filters 1x/week for the first 4-6 weeks with a garden hose and pressure nozzle.

 - After that time, if your water is clear, clean your filters every 2 weeks with a garden hose.
 A special filter cleaner is not necessary.
+Using a commercial filter cleaner could cause foaming in your spa if there is any residual residue in the filter.

 - If, after cleaning your filters, they do not come back to white or if they have any kind of odor, soak for 1 hour in 1 cup of bleach or vinegar, per filter, and enough water to cover the filter.
 Then rinse and replace.